 Schools can play an important role in promoting mental health.
 Working together with the parent, any problematic situations can be addressed efficiently.
 Important social skills are learned at school and if there appears to be a problem socially this should be picked up and addressed.
 Schools often have a network of professional bodies to which they can turn when needing additional support with a vulnerable child.

-There may be problems with learning difficulties, bullying, physical problems and signs of neglect or mental illness.
-Behavioural problems often first come to light within the school environment so it is important that all schools have something in place to deal with this.
+There may be problems with learning difficulties, bullying, physical problems, and signs of neglect or mental illness.
+Behavioral problems often first come to light within the school environment so it is important that all schools have something in place to deal with this.

 A bad school that is not observant of its children and does not encourage a healthy environment, in which a child feels safe, can have a very negative impact on the future of a child.
 If children at risk are provided with the correct support from an early age by both parents and schools they have a better chance in later life of becoming well-adjusted, mentally healthy adults.

 Public Health and Government

 The government by way of public policies works with all individuals and communities to help dispel any discrimination with regard to mental health.
-They aim to make sure that those who are suffering from a mental health problem have the correct support in place and are included in society.
+They aim to make sure that those who are suffering from a mental health problems have the correct support in place and are included in society.
 They work with all environments including the workplace and schools, to ensure support structures are in place for the well-being of the general public.